Travel.State.Gov > International Travel > Country Information > Ukraine International Travel Information

 Terrorism Activity: Credible information indicates that terrorist groups continue plotting possible attacks in Europe.
 European governments are taking action to guard against terrorist attacks; however, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.

 Small-scale bombings continue to occur throughout Ukraine.
-While most attacks are at night and appear intended to cause property damage and incite fear, some attacks were fatal, targeting populated areas during daylight hours
+While most attacks are at night and appear intended to cause property damage and incite fear, multiple attacks within the past year have been fatal, sometimes occurring in populated areas during daylight hours.

-Please read the Travel Warning for Ukraine before traveling.
+Please read the Travel Advisory for Ukraine before traveling.
+While in Ukraine, you should carry travel documents with you at all times.

 Potential for civil disturbances: Large-scale protests have occurred from time to time in cities throughout Ukraine.

-Crime: Tourists may be targeted due to perceived wealth.
-The police are poorly paid and historically known for corruption and soliciting bribes.
-The situation has vastly improved after the implementation of a new professional and well-trained police force (Patrol Police), but corruption remains an issue.
+Crime: Criminals may target tourists due to perceived wealth.
+A new professional and well-trained police force (Patrol Police) has been implemented, but police corruption remains an issue.

 Local authorities are responsible for investigating and prosecuting crimes.